 Have questions about how Wayfair impacts your business?
 Sign up for a free consultation.
 Our team of sales tax experts has been working with online sellers, retailers and other businesses on state and local tax issues for decades.

-Call us at (800) 940-9433, or complete the form on this page to get started with our What’s Next sales tax discovery process.
+Call us at (800) 940-9433, or complete this form to get started with our What’s Next sales tax discovery process.
 We’ll ask you for some basic information about your operations, then schedule a 45-minute call to run through your nexus footprint, your options and your next steps.